-About half of all Americans suffer from back pain, and many turn to chiropractors for help.
+About half of all Americans suffer from back pain, and many turn to chiropractors for help – but are chiropractors safe?
 Those who swear by chiropractic believe it helps them ease myriad complaints, from low-back pain to headaches and even digestive problems and allergies.
 But the line between fact and fiction is fuzzy when it comes to these claims.
 There have been very few reputable studies on the effects of chiropractic, and many Western doctors believe the potential risks far outweigh the supposed benefits.
 After all, we’re playing with spines here, and many chiropractors are admitted to practice without a bachelor’s degree.
 How are we to distinguish between alternative medicine and quackery?

 Dem Bones, Dem Bones